Disturbante/Havoc_SSRF_RCE_PoC/README.md

--i --ip    The IP to open the socket with (internal IP like 127.0.0.1) -p --port    The port to open the socket with (internal port, usually 40056) [-A USER_AGENT]    User agent to use for packets  (for havoc dashboard) [-H HOSTNAME]    Hostname of Windows machine to use  (for havoc dashboard) [-u USERNAME]    username of spoofed agent (for havoc dashboard) [-d DOMAIN_NAME]  domain of the fake connection (for havoc dashboard) [-n PROCESS_NAME]  process name of the beacon  (for havoc dashboard) [-ip INTERNAL_IP]  internal ip of the havoc server
--a ATTACKER_IP -ap        attacker port for revshell connection [-hu HAVOC_USER]    havoc user to perform login to the dashboard and launch exploit [-hp HAVOC_PASSWORD]  havoc password to login to the dashboard
+-i --ip    The IP to open the socket with (internal IP like 127.0.0.1) -p --port    The port to open the socket with (internal port, usually 40056) [-A USER_AGENT]    User agent to use for packets  (for havoc dashboard) [-H --hostname]    Hostname of Windows machine to use  (for havoc dashboard) [-u --username]   username of spoofed agent (for havoc dashboard) [-d --domain-name]   domain of the fake connection (for havoc dashboard) [-n --process-name]  process name of the beacon  (for havoc dashboard) [-ip --internal-ip]  internal ip of the havoc server -a --attacker-ip      ip of the attacker's revshell listener -ap --attacker-port       attacker port for revshell connection -hu --HAVOC-USER    havoc user to perform login to the dashboard and launch exploit -hp --HAVOC-PASSWORD  havoc password to login to the dashboard
 ```

 example usage: